Bipolaron liquids at strong Peierls electron-phonon couplings

-{\em Results.---} Previous work showed that Peierls bipolarons are stable against dissociation into single polarons for all $\lambda$, unless an extremely large Hubbard repulsion is present (a possibility we ignore here) \cite{LightBP}.
+{\em Dilute electron density limit.---} Previous work showed that Peierls bipolarons are stable against dissociation into single polarons for all $\lambda$, unless an extremely large Hubbard repulsion is present (a possibility ignored in this work) \cite{LightBP}.
 We first analyze the stability of a dilute liquid of these Peierls bipolarons.
-We use DMRG to find the ground-state (GS) energies $E_N$ for $N=1,2,4,6$ electrons on a chain with $L=32$ sites.
+We use DMRG to find the ground-state (GS) energies $E_N$ for $N=1,2,4,6$ electrons on a chain with $L=32$ sites shown in ~Fig.~\ref{fig:BoundStates}.
 (We have performed finite-size scaling of the results confirming that $L=32$ data is representative of the infinite chain limit.)
-We define $\Delta_2=2E_1-E_2,\Delta_4=2E_2-E_4, \Delta_6=E_2+E_4-E_6$ and study their dependence on $\lambda$ in Fig.~\ref{fig:BoundStates}, for $\Omega=2t$.
-In the thermodynamic limit, all $\Delta_N\ge 0 $: $\Delta_N=0$ signals that smaller complexes each composed of less than $N$ particles are energetically favorable ({e.g.}, $\Delta_2=0$ means that the $N=2$ GS consists of two single polarons), while $\Delta_N >0$ signals the stability of a bound state of the $N$ carriers.
-We find $\Delta_2>0$ for all $\lambda$, confirming that, the $N=2$ GS always corresponds to a bipolaron, in agreement with \cite{LightBP}. $\Delta_4$ and $\Delta_6$ both become positive above roughly the same $\lambda_c\gtrsim 0.8$, showing the tendency of all carriers present in the system to coalesce if $\lambda \ge \lambda_c$.
-We note that negative $\Delta_2,\Delta_4$ values for $\lambda < \lambda_c$ are due to finite-size effects, as shown in the inset.
+We define $\Delta_2=2E_1-E_2,\Delta_4=2E_2-E_4, \Delta_6=E_2+E_4-E_6$ and study their dependence on $\lambda$ in Fig.~\ref{fig:BoundStates}(a).
+In the thermodynamic limit, all $\Delta_N\ge 0 $: $\Delta_N=0$ indicates that smaller complexes, each composed of fewer than $N$ particles, are energetically favorable ({ \it e.g.}, $\Delta_4=0$ means that the $N=4$ GS consists of two bipolarons), while $\Delta_N >0$ implies that bound state of the $N$ carriers is more stable.
+Figure \ref{fig:BoundStates}(a) shows that $\Delta_2>0$ for all $\lambda$, confirming that the $N=2$ GS always corresponds to a bipolaron, in agreement with \cite{LightBP}.
+Both $\Delta_4$ and $\Delta_6$ only become positive above roughly the same $\lambda_c\gtrsim 0.8$, showing the tendency of all carriers present in the system to coalesce if $\lambda \ge \lambda_c$.
+(We note that negative $\Delta_2,\Delta_4$ values for $\lambda < \lambda_c$ are due to finite-size effects, see the inset of Fig.~\ref{fig:BoundStates}(a).
+Additional analysis based on Maxwell construction is presented in the Supplemental Materials~\cite{SupplementaryMaterials}).
+Note that below $\lambda_c$ we find $E_{2N}=N E_2$, and $E_2$ agrees with the single bipolaron energy of Ref. ~[\onlinecite{LightBP}].
+This confirms that this dilute bipolaron liquid is formed of essentially isolated bipolarons whose properties follow from Ref. [\onlinecite{LightBP}]; in other words they continue to be of light-mass and strongly bound in the dilute liquid phase.

+Figure~\ref{fig:BoundStates}(b) shows the evolution of $\lambda_c$ with $\Omega$, which we use to identify the location of the phase boundary between the bipolaron liquid and phase separation in the phase diagram of Fig.~\ref{fig:PhaseDiagram}.
+Figure~\ref{fig:BoundStates}(c) shows that $\lambda_c$ drifts to larger values with increasing $\delta$, indicating that the instability of bipolarons to clumping (phase separation) is unlikely in realistic systems (see Supplemental Materials for an extended discussion).
+This drift occurs due to a competition before the onset of phase separation between the $\delta$ term, disfavoring dimerization, and the electron-phonon interaction, which drives dimerization at large couplings.
+Special combinations of $\delta$ and $\lambda$ render phase separation possible within the domain of physicality of the model, as we discuss next.